 Skills:Audio Recording, Photo Editing, Multimedia Production, Retouching, Adobe Creative Suite

 A Rohingya woman cries while holding her severely malnourished child in a refugee camp in Sittwe, Myanmar, May 2014.
 At this time, the Myanmar government banned foreign aid groups from operating in the camps.

-New high-rise buildings are seen in Ulaanbataar, Mongolia.
+New high-rise buildings are seen in Ulaanbataar, Mongolia, April 2017.
 Rapid, urban development mixed with a traditional diet of meat and fried bread is a leading cause of hypertension and high blood pressure in Mongolians.

 Novice Buddhist nuns shave their heads at a nunnery outside of Yangon, Myanmar.
+December 2015.
 Shaving for the first time is a scary and vulnerable time for young nuns and they try to help each other through the experience.
-Nuns devote their lives to the Buddha's teaching just like monks, but do not have the same status enjoyed by their male counterparts.

-Muslim women watch Ashura from a doorway in Yangon, Myanmar.
+Muslim women watch Ashura from a doorway in Yangon, Myanmar, October 2015.
 Muslims are heavily censored and persecuted in Myanmar, and Ashura is the biggest and most open celebration of the Muslim faith in the country.

-Smoke stacks from a coal-fueled power plant are seen on the edge of Ulaanbataar, Mongolia.
+Smoke stacks from a coal-fueled power plant are seen on the edge of Ulaanbataar, Mongolia, April 2017.
 During the winter months, when coal usage is at an all time high, including in private homes, the air quality becomes dangerous.
 Many people, children especially, are diagnosed with pneumonia.